hwimli-mouheb/MySQL_auth_with_Kerberos/README.md

   ```
 During the installation process, you will be prompted to set a password for the MySQL root user.

-To enable kerberos authentication we need to edit **/etc/mysql/my.cnf** file where we add the following to identify the keytab used for **kerberos** authentication
+To enable kerberos authentication we need to edit **/etc/mysql/my.cnf** file where we add the following .

 ![](screenshots/my_cnf_file.png)

 ![](screenshots/kerberos_auth_setup.png)

+Note that we make use of the plugin **auth_gssapi_server_iso** offered by MySQL in GSSAPI mode.
+Using GSSAPI, the MySQL server creates a Kerberos server-side authentication session.
+The server validates the user identity and the validity of the user request.

+Note also that you need to include the location of the file that contains the security credentials that MySQL needs to authenticate itself to the Kerberos server.
+By configuring MySQL to use Kerberos authentication in this way, users can connect to the MySQL server without transmitting their passwords, making the connection more secure.

 In order for changes to take place we need to run `sudo systemctl restart mysql`